ansys/api-eigen-example/doc/source/api/index.rst

 =============
 API reference
 =============
-Discussion on the different API modules at a high level.
+This section describes the different API modules at a high level.

 .. currentmodule:: python